maxxiimo/the-front-end-manifesto/chp13-embellishments.md

 ![][Design 6]
 <br>
 <br>
-That makes a really nice difference, but something about the century is off to me and I'm not quite sure what it is.
-I've experimented with centering the headers, the paragraphs, left aligning everything, but I'm just not finding that right balance.
+That makes a really nice difference, but something about the centering of each paragraph is off to me and I'm not quite sure what it is.
+I've experimented with centering the headers, center aligning the paragraphs, left aligning everything, but I'm just not finding that right balance.
 This is a great reason to never design in isolation.
 Get feedback!

 [Chapter 9]:            https://github.com/maxxiimo/the-front-end-manifesto/blob/master/chp9-information-architecting.md#information-architecting